brunomisto/data-structures/README.md

-# JavaScript linked list
+# JavaScript data structures
-This is my implementation of linked lists using js, not necessary but good for learning
+This is my implementation of some data structures using js